 For instance, let’s say that before your cancer diagnosis, you were active, healthy, and refrained from smoking.
 You and your legal team would need to use testimony from a medical professional to assert that had you not taken Zantac, you likely would not have gotten sick.
 You may file an independent lawsuit against the party responsible for your damages or join a mass tort.

-Some of the leading concerns that have arisen during the course of MDL 2924’s proceedings include:
+Some of the leading concerns that have arisen during MDL 2924’s proceedings include:

 If you or a loved one wants to take legal action against Zantac, whether as an independent lawsuit or in a mass tort, reach out to Laborde Earles Injury Lawyers today.
 We can take the time to listen to the details of your situation and determine how a Zantac cancer lawsuit lawyer can assist you.

-Why Is Laborde Earles the Right Law Firm to Handle My Zantac Cancer Lawsuit?
+Why is Laborde Earles Injury Lawyers the Right Law Firm to Handle My Zantac Cancer Lawsuit?

 If you are considering bringing a lawsuit because you or a loved one took Zantac and later developed cancer, then Laborde Earles Injury Lawyers is the right law firm to handle your case.